Dr. Nichole Westerweel

 Dr. Johanna DeKing

-Dr. DeKing is originally from the Midwest and spent time growing up in Illinois and Wisconsin prior to moving to Arizona with her family.
-She attended Arizona State University, graduating summa cum laude in 2005.
-Dr. DeKing earned her Doctor of Veterinary Medicine from Washington State University in 2009, and graduated as a member of the Phi Zeta Veterinary Honor Society.
-Following graduation, she completed a one year internship at Washington State University in order to further expand her knowledge in areas of emergency and critical care, oncology, internal medicine, and surgery.
+I am originally from the Midwest and spent time growing up in Illinois and Wisconsin before moving to Arizona with my family.
+I attended Arizona State University, graduating summa cum laude in 2005.
+I earned my Doctor of Veterinary Medicine from Washington State University in 2009 and graduated as a member of the Phi Zeta Veterinary Honor Society.
+Following graduation, I completed a one-year internship at Washington State University to further expand my knowledge in areas of emergency and critical care, oncology, internal medicine, and surgery.

-Dr. DeKing shares her home with five dogs, Gonzo, an Australian cattle dog, Sami, a black Labrador, Sawyer and Emmett, both mixed breed dogs and a loveable pitbull named Gus.
-In her free time, Dr. DeKing is an avid Chicago Cubs fan and also enjoys hiking, cooking, reading, and spending as much time outdoors with her dogs as possible.
+I share my home with my fiance, Chris, two stepchildren, Hayden and Carter, and our seven rescued dogs, Baxter, an Australian cattle dog cross, Jack, a rottweiler mix, Sawyer, Emmett and Brewster, all large mixed breed dogs and two lovable pitbulls, Gus and Lea.
+I’m an avid Chicago Cubs fan and also enjoy hiking, cooking, reading, and spending as much time outdoors with my dogs as possible.